094459/newsletter-oss-projects/README.md

 **skopeo**

 [skopeo](https://github.com/containers/skopeo) is a super handy tool for those folks spending a lot of time managing container images. skopeo is a command line utility that performs various operations on container images and image repositories.
 It does not require root privileges for most of the operations (fantastic) and has lots of capabilities so dive into the README.(#214)

+**Instancepedia**

+[Instancepedia](https://github.com/Cyclenerd/aws-pricing) Instancepedia is a Python powered EC2 instance browser that brings AWS's instance types directly to your terminal.
+It provides both an interactive TUI for exploration and a scriptable CLI for automation, delivering realtime pricing across all AWS models (on-demand, spot, reserved, savings plans) with advanced filtering and comparison capabilities.
+Developers and DevOps engineers can quickly find the optimal instance type for their workloads while analysing cost implications and performance trade-offs.
+The tool uses only free AWS APIs, making it a zero-cost solution for infrastructure decision-making.(#218)

 ### Data, Big Data and Databases